 An important theme in our multidisciplinary department is resuscitation.
 Several of our investigators are studying resuscitation in various shock states including sepsis, cardiac arrest, trauma and hemorrhage, and organ donation.
 We have led the field in areas such as functional hemodynamic monitoring, medical emergency teams, and even suspended animation.
 Our funding for this research has come from diverse sourcing including the National Institutes of Health, Health Resources and Services Administration, Defense Advanced Research Projects Agency, Department of Defense, US Army and Navy, American Heart Association, Laerdal Foundation, Robert Wood Johnson Foundation, and numerous industry partners.

 Our scientists are applying some of the most advanced techniques in systems modeling to problems in the field of critical care.
 We use sophisticated computer simulations to unravel the mysteries of clinical problems from sepsis and hemorrhagic shock to mechanical ventilation and acute lung injury.
 We also have exciting research programs using complexity analysis of patient vital-sign monitoring aimed at developing early warning systems to detect clinical deteriorations in hospitalized patients.
-Finally, we are using our world-class WISER Simulation Center to study how best to train the next generation of intensivists and how to keep the current generation at the top of their game.
+At the world-class WISER Simulation Center we study ways to train the next generation of intensivists and how to keep the current generation at the top of their game.